This review may contain spoilers

 Here, I only share a few reflections that may help some viewers recognize the deeper message of the drama.

-In the Christian Bible, the myth of the “founding tragedy” ends with humanity’s expulsion from Eden.
+In the Hebrew Bible, the myth of the “founding tragedy” ends with humanity’s expulsion from Eden.
 By disobeying a divine command and eating from the Tree of Knowledge, humanity enters the drama of the world and its own history.

 Writer Seo Sook Hyang boldly takes up this theme, and her interpretation likely resonates with modern theological understandings of the Bible.
 She rehabilitates the biblical first woman through the actions of her distant descendant, Kim Eve—a commander with an inquisitive gaze and deep respect for life, played by Gong Hyo-Jin.